 Main walls

 Repair category 1

-Notes The outer walls are in a condition consistent with age and type of construction.
-The roughcast is weathered but this is normal for a property of this age.
+Notes The outer walls are generally in a condition consistent with age and type of construction.
+No significant defects have been noted although some hairline cracks are visible.
+These are likely to be superficial in nature.